cardstack/card-pay-protocol/README.md

 The `RewardManager` is responsible for creating gnosis safes that are known as _Reward Safes_.
 More importantly, the reward manager host the EIP1271 signature callback that restrict the functions that a _Reward Safe_ can execute.
 The two examples of this are:

-- `withdrawFromRewardSafe`: this function enables any reward tokens to e transferred out of the _Reward Safe_ after it has been claimed.
+- `withdrawFromRewardSafe`: this function enables any ERC677 reward tokens to be transferred out of the _Reward Safe_ after it has been claimed.
 - `transferRewardSafe`: this function enables the EOA-portion of ownership to be transferred.

 ## Prerequisites